poorvipravallika06/TEAM-94/README.md

 ﻿# EDUBRIDGE

+ Engineering students today face a significant gap between academic learning and the real-world expectations of top tech MNCs.
+While industries rapidly evolve with new tools, technologies, and hiring trends, students continue to rely on static textbooks, lengthy PDFs, and traditional learning methods that often feel overwhelming, monotonous, and disconnected from industry needs.
+This results in low engagement, high cognitive load, and reduced job readiness across multiple engineering domains.

+To address this challenge, EduBridge is designed as an AI-powered skilling platform that bridges the gap between current engineering students and industry-relevant tools, technologies, and trends.
+The platform provides domain-specific learning support through features such as AI Mentors, Notes Converter, Industry Lab Guides, Skill Gap Analysis, Smart Timetables, Mock Interviews, Peer Matching, and MNC Trend insights, enabling students to follow a structured, career-oriented learning path.

+EduBridge leverages locally integrated Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and intelligent AI agents to personalize learning, convert complex study materials into simplified notes, and provide real-time guidance without relying on external cloud dependencies.
+To ensure responsible AI usage and data security, the platform is designed to incorporate AI Guardians and evaluation mechanisms (evals), creating a safe, reliable, and trustworthy learning environment.

+Recognizing that students often lose motivation when dealing with long PDFs and dense content, EduBridge transforms static materials into interactive and engaging learning experiences.
+Through gamified elements such as quizzes, challenges, and interactive activities, the platform helps shift students’ learning mindset, reduce mental fatigue, and make learning enjoyable rather than burdensome.

+By reducing cognitive overload, increasing engagement, and aligning education with real industry expectations, EduBridge empowers engineering students to learn faster, stay motivated, and become truly industry-ready professionals across various engineering domains.

 Our platform is designed to bridge the skill gap between current engineering students and the tools, technologies, and hiring expectations of top tech MNCs.
 We focus on multiple engineering domains and deliver industry-aligned skilling using advanced technologies such as locally integrated Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and intelligent AI agents.

 To ensure safety and reliability, we plan to further integrate security layers such as AI Guardians and evaluation mechanisms (evals), creating a secure and trustworthy learning environment.